 Make sure you are prepared for any questions that may come up during these lessons.
 Some common questions are:

-We have answers to these questions in our lesson plans which you can access here.
+We have answers to these questions in our lesson plans.
+If you are interested in accessing these lessons please get in touch today with Nicole@lifelessons.co.uk

 Tip 4: Discuss and Listen